you-dont-need/You-Dont-Need-Lodash-Underscore/README.md

  ### _.get

 Gets the value at path of object.
-*Note: If provided path does not exists inside the object js will generate error.*
+*Note: If provided path does not exist inside the object js will generate error.*

   ```js
   // Lodash